-The toy counters at the flagship store in London's Oxford Street were over 250 feet (80m) long!
+The toy counters of the flagship store in London's Oxford Street were over 250 feet (80m) long!

 In the late 1970s there was a craze for radio-controlled and electronic toys.
-They first appeared on the shelves in 1977, and sold out quickly.
-The following year the range was extended and advertised on television.
+In 1977 the first lines sold out quickly.
+In 1978 Woolworth broadened its range and promoted it strongly on TV.

 In 1979 electronic gadgets featured strongly in the Christmas campaign.
-Two celebrity endorsed products, Kenny Everitt's Captain Kremen Krenometer, and Rolf Harris's Stylophone, were the winners, along with an electronic games machine called 'Merlin' (below).
+Two lines, Kenny Everitt's Captain Kremen Krenometer and a Stylophone, won out, along with an electronic game called 'Merlin' (below).
 The ads also featured Milton Bradley's Simon.
-Supplier advertising promoted Invicta's Electronic Mastermind and two other MB Games hits, Computer Battleships and Logic 5, which were also available in-store.
+Invicta promoted its Electronic Mastermind, while MB pushed its Computer Battleships and Logic 5 on TV.

-The modern age was dawning and Woolworth was determined to be part of it.
-Find out more in our Eighties toys feature, here in the Woolworths Museum.
+The modern age was dawning and Woolworth wanted its share.
+You can find out more in our Eighties toys feature.